FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_replace-config-with-oper/readme.md

 ```RPC Response, Status: 200
 ```

-### Failed Example
+### Failed example

-RPC input contains a list of the target nodes.
-Node 'R1' has not been installed yet.
-The RPC output contains the result of the operation.
+RPC input contains a list of target nodes.
+Node R1 has not been installed.
+RPC output contains the result of the operation.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:replace-config-with-operational' \